FIRST MONTH APP VISITS

 APP STORE RATING

-Made.com is a successful European online furniture store, raising $137M VC funding so far.
-Style and design are at the core of Made’s brand, driving the necessity for a flawless web, mobile and in-store digital experience.
+MADE.com is a successful European e-commerce furniture store, raising $137M VC funding so far.
+Style and design are at the core of MADE’s brand, driving the necessity for a flawless web, mobile and in-store digital experience.

-Made.com's Magento powered website had driven growth since their founding in 2010 and clever utilization of a SaaS app platform had proven the value of a stand alone mobile app.
+The code base that had powered them for so long had become legacy, limiting their ability to deliver a seamless digital experience.
+Made.com's Magento powered website had driven growth since their founding in 2010 and clever utilization of a SaaS app platform had proven the value of a stand-alone mobile app.

-As the company evolved their monolithic website struggled to scale and had difficulty adapting to the changing brand and UX needs.
-The off-the-shelf mobile app offered limited customization, was only being available on the Apple app store, and couldn't support emerging technologies, such as augmented reality.
+As the company evolved, their single tiered website struggled to scale and had difficulty adapting to their brand refresh and customer focused ethos.
+The off-the-shelf mobile app offered limited customisation, was only available on the Apple app store, and couldn't support emerging technologies, such as augmented reality.

-While they had a talented in-house tech team, they didn't possess the experience in the technology stack to implement best practices needed to lay the foundations for continued growth.
+While they had a talented in-house tech team, they didn't possess the experience in the technology stack to build the required web and mobile app, or agile methodology to implement best practices needed to lay the foundations for continued growth.

 With the success of the web and mobile applications, the code reusability offered by React and React Native frameworks presented the opportunity for more digital innovation.
-Within four weeks a custom application was developed for 65 inch touchscreen, placed in their showroom, tying together the online and offline experiences.
+Within four weeks a custom application was developed for 65-inch touchscreen, placed in their showroom, tying together the online and offline experiences - completing the omnichannel experience.

-Apollo GraphQL was used to create a data layer that was accessible to the front end team.
-This limited development requirements on the backend whilst also improving site performance.
+Apollo GraphQL was used to create a flexible data layer that was accessible to the frontend team.
+This limited development requirements on the backend, helping to evolve out of legacy, whilst also improving site performance.